Home

 Players send out their relatives to work in opponents' Palazzi,

-placement which is entirely at the employer's whim.
-Whoever earns the most,
+secure placement which is entirely at the employer's whim.
+Whoever

-balanced, others playing entirely by feeling.
-As these two groups never see
+matters balanced, others playing entirely by feeling.
+As these two

 - Inventors, The